 EclampsiaThe pregnant dog that has had calcium issues in the past or is at a high risk for repeat eclampsia needs to be managed closely.
 Use Oral Cal Plus or an injectable Calcium Gluconate when whelping starts and six hours later.
 If you are seeing signs of ineffective labor, nervousness or muscle twitching, quickly give Oral Cal Plus orally or inject Calcium Gluconate immediately.
 We do not want to give these pregnant dogs the chance to become repeat eclampsia offenders!

 Post-WhelpingPost-whelping, all high risk moms and heavy milkers should get calcium supplements until weaning.
-I give the same bone supplements used for fast-growing puppies.
-Doc Roy's®Healthy Bones has two parts calcium to one part phosphorus, which is needed for effective absorption.
-Giving only calcium will make the problem worse - you must balance 2:1 calcium with phosphorus.
-This formula also includes Vitamin D to help with absorption and Vitamins A & C to help get the calcium out of the bone.
+Breeder's Edge® Oral Cal Plus Powder contains calcium, magnesium, phosphorous and vitamin D3.
+Giving only calcium will make the problem worse - you must balance calcium with phosphorus.
+This formula also includes vitamin D to help with absorption and vitamin C to help get the calcium out of the bone.
 All of these nutrients are good for the nursing dog, and along with the puppy food the nursing mom is on, it will help ease the problems and bone loss.

 Fast- Growing PuppiesLarge-boned and fast-growing puppies will commonly have calcium problems, as well.
 Because they will build bone frame faster than they store up calcium, it results in bone-growth issues such as crocked bowed legs and other joint problems.
-The solution is to supplement calcium at weaning through the growth period with a bone supplement.
+The solution is to supplement calcium such as Doc Roy's®Healthy Bones at weaning through the growth period with a bone supplement.
 With the extra boost of nutrients, you can give your dog a frame he can stand on for a lifetime.

 Calcium supplementation doesn't have to be difficult.
 Success happens when you give a calcium supplement when the animal needs it and not before.
 By preventing eclampsia and rapid puppy-growth problems, we can make sure every mother and every puppy has the calcium they need to build a strong, healthy frame.